CptNewton/Meta-Front-End-Developer-Professional-Certificate/Introduction to Front-End Development/Introduction to HTML and CSS/Creating a web page/Create and style a webpage/README.md

 5. Add a heading 1 to the first divider element that displays your name.

-6. Add `photo.jpg` using an image element in the second divider element.
+6. Add `photo.jpg` using an image element in the second divider element..

 7. Add an ID attribute with the value `photo` on the image element.